CelestialBoon/celestialboon.github.io/docs/philosophy/2020-12-28-time-and-memory.md

 But underneath distance, there is space.
 Distance is a way of putting measure to space.

 So what is underneath time?
-Time is very obviously a measure of SOMETHING, but what is this SOMETHING that time is measuring?
+Time is very obviously a measure of <i>something</i>, but what is this <i>something</i> that time is measuring?

 To answer that, we need to talk about Paralle- I mean, about the Eternal Present Moment.